 So, it begins.
 Another year of work towards my future.
-My first impressions of the Year 2 (technically year 3 out of 4 considering my foundation year) modules is good.
-I am looking forward to all of them, although some of the introductory lectures were fairly shaky.
-Generally, I’m happy! 🙂
+My first impressions of the Year 2 (technically year 3 out of 4 considering my foundation year) modules are good.
+I am looking forward to all of them.
+I’m happy! 🙂

-Data Structure & Algorithms with Object-Orientated Programming is the module I am looking forward to the most.
-It’s mainly C++, so who can complain?
-Second place goes to the Professionalism module, which ultimately involves building a game with the Unity engine.
+Data Structure & Algorithms with Object-Orientated Programming is mainly C++, so who can complain?
+The Professionalism module ultimately involves building a game with the Unity engine in a group.
 We were put into teams based on our performance last year (apparently heavily weighted towards programming).
-I was put into Team 1, and so far the team seems great to work with!
-Our lecturer, Mike, is great as always too!
-Tool Development for Computer Games (using Python and C#) and Computer Graphics (OpenGL-based) take third place.
-As for the other modules: Operating Systems Concepts, which focusing on how operating systems work, is definitely interesting, but the delivery needs a faster pace.
-It was quite easy to be distracted in the tutorial due to the very slow pace.
-Computational Mathematics actually involves some programming later on, so it is a welcomed change from the very static and boring maths module last year.
+I was put into Team 1 and so far the team seems great to work with!
+Tool Development for Computer Games (using Python and C#) and Computer Graphics (OpenGL-based) are great.
+Operating Systems Concepts, which focusing on how operating systems work, is interesting.
+The math module Computational Mathematics, unlike last year, actually involves some programming later on, so it is a welcomed change from the very static and boring maths module last year.

 Coupled with all these modules, I have given myself a new weekly schedule that commands that I study certain topics for (at least) a set amount of time.
 These additional study periods are fully welcomed – I enjoy studying, and I feel it is a necessity that will allow me to continue the development and maintenance of my skills.
 I also needed something to fill out my Monday (which is completely free of lectures and tutorials) and days that I finish UNI early etc. Most of these scheduled study times are in 4-hour blocks, and exclusively involve C#, C++, Unity, Python, Website Development, OpenGL and “language of the week/month”.
 Most of these relate to what I do in a module that involves the subject, but Website Development is independent and currently dedicated towards my Starfleet’s Path to 2265 website, and “language of the week/month” is dedicated for me to explore a new programming language.
 For the next few weeks, this will be Java.
 Lua and Haskell are next!